 The assay is based on the reaction of a chromogenic reagent, N-methyl-2-phenylindole (R1), with MDA at 45°C. One molecule of MDA reacts with 2 molecules of reagent R1 to yield a stable chromophore with maximal absorbance at 586 nm.

 OBR provides two methods of LPO assessment to help meet your needs.
 Product number FR12 represents our traditional cuvette based method accommodating 94 singlet samples while FR22 is a 96-well microplate method which accomodates 23 samples in triplicate as well as a standard curve.
-Each method is capable of analysis for 4-HNE or MDA in a wide array of biological samples, including serum and tissue extracts.

 1. Esterbauer and Cheesman, Meth.
 Enzymol.
 186: 407-421, 1990.

 2. Janero, et al., Free Rad.
 Biol.
 Med.
 9: 515-540, 1990.